NorweskiDrwal/timeline/README.md

 Timeline - extended version
 <br>
 <br>
-The idea is to let the user pick the beggining and ending dates and add and remove events on the fly.
+My idead of making the timeline more interactive was to let the user pick the beggining and ending dates and add and remove events on the fly.
+The timeline itself does not have to have too much 'bling'.
+It's what a user can do with it should be the top priority.
 <br>
 That is why I decided to go with the menu, that appears after clicking the "+" icon in the top-right corner.
 <br>